Qubic-Core-Services/Proposals/Qubic Ecosystem Services CCF proposal (May- June2025).md

 ## **6- Governance & Transparency**

-\- Lead Alber, associate lead Daniel.
+\- Director Alber, corporate relations and strategy Daniel.
 \- Bi‑weekly Discord reports in \#QES include milestone status, and open Q\&A thread.
 \- Post‑voting dApp, all new grants and incubation projects must pass YES/NO wallet vote.